-Here is a look back on what we have learnt in the past year and how we can continue applying these lessons in the workplace.
+Here is a look back on what we have learnt in the past year, and how we can continue applying these lessons in the workplace.

 Everyone knows the importance of communication in the workplace.
 However, the pandemic forced us to hone our skills further when we had to work remotely.

 Nonetheless, research suggests that we may have adapted to the #NewNormal.

-The researchers attributed the findings to the use of virtual conferencing tools which allowed us to share our experiences and continue having informal conversations that we used to have in the office.
+The researchers attributed the findings to the use of virtual conferencing tools, which allowed us to share our experiences and continue having informal conversations, that we used to have in the office.

 Besides that, the improved communication could also be due to more streamlined communication.

-Ms Sylvia Koh, chief people officer at CrimsonLogic, shared that their work teams usually do a call at the start of each week to discuss what needs to be done as well as an end-of-the-week call to catch up.
+Ms Sylvia Koh, chief people officer at CrimsonLogic, shared that their work teams usually do a call at the start of each week, to discuss what needs to be done as well as an end-of-the-week call to catch up.

-Given that remote working is likely to continue, we can keep brushing up on our communication skills by taking courses, setting clear expectations as well as checking-in with our teammates regularly to keep track on their progress and offer guidance where necessary.
+Given that remote working is likely to continue, we can keep brushing up on our communication skills by taking courses, setting clear expectations as well as checking in with our teammates regularly, to keep track of their progress and offer guidance where necessary.

 While many of us recognise the importance of having a healthy lifestyle and spending quality time with our families, we inevitably take these for granted amid our hectic work schedules.

-As shown from the AIA Real Rewards Poll 2020 findings, 65% of Singaporeans realised that they took their health for granted.
-Additionally, 93% of those surveyed prioritised staying healthy over other pursuits to get through the circuit breaker period.
+As shown from the AIA Real Rewards Poll 2020 findings, 65 percent of Singaporeans realised that they took their health for granted.
+Additionally, 93 percent of those surveyed prioritised staying healthy over other pursuits to get through the circuit breaker period.

 For instance, Ms Bianca Loo, 35, relished bonding with her nine-month-old son and witnessing milestones such as him picking up a sippy cup for the first time.

 If anything, this experience reminded us of how rewarding it was to have a balanced life.
 After all, working long hours regularly can lead to burnout and a slew of health issues.

 When safe-distancing measures kicked in, many industries were badly affected.
-Nonetheless, many companies showed their adaptability and resourcefulness by turning to creative solutions to overcome their challenges.
+Nonetheless, many companies showed their adaptability and resourcefulness, by turning to creative solutions to overcome their challenges.

 For instance, many restaurants went digital and started offering delivery and takeaway services to ensure that their businesses stayed afloat when seating capacity was slashed.

-The pizza company worked with Salesworks to sell their vouchers door to door when their staff were not allowed to distribute flyers in public.
+The pizza company worked with Salesworks, to sell their vouchers door to door when their staff was not allowed to distribute flyers in public.